 Method: Use cor() Function

-The following examples shows how to use cor() function in R.
+The following examples show how to use the cor()

 Use cor() Function to Calculate Correlation Between Two Variables